 Based on Gerard Way’s original comic, The Umbrella Academy tells the story of 7 siblings that have supernatural powers.
 Or well, 6 of them, and then there’s Vanya (played by trans actor Elliot Page).
 She feels powerless and has always been an outsider.

-It’s a little unfortunate his love interest dies (remember queers were always killed off in the past?).
+It’s a little unfortunate his love interest dies (remember queers were always kiIIed off in the past?).
 But we love how the show diversified its story and we’re curious to see where it goes!

 This is one of my favorite LGBT Netflix shows to watch!

 Bonding follows Pete, a gay man, who helps his best friend Tiff as an assistant.
 And not just an assistant, a dominatrix’s assistant.
 The dynamic between the two is hilarious.
 Tiff is a psychology student and is moonlighting as dominatrix under the alias ‘Mistress May’.

 The series is loosely based on the experiences of Rightor Doyle, the writer, producer and director of Bonding.

 Season 1 has 7 episodes of about 16 minutes long, so you finished it before you know it!
 Early 2021, Netflix launches a second season.

 Bonding is a funny gay Netflix series to watch!

 - Black Mirror (2011-)

 This sci-fi series is insane.
 The overall theme of the series is basically technology manipulating the behavior of humans, yet every episode has its own storyline and they aren’t related apart from the larger theme.